matloff/omsi/README.md

     note on tablets below.)

   * Students should be told to click the **Submit** option "early and often."
-(Each submission would overwrite the last.)
+(Each submission will overwrite the last.)
 This is especially important if there is concern that the local WiFi access point might be flooded with traffic at the end of the exam period, as many students turn in last-minute work.